 Baha’i Blog: Thank you both so very much for telling us about this special compilation.

-You can special order a copy from local bookstores, or purchase it online from Baha’i book distributors.
+You can special order a copy from local bookstores, or purchase it online from Baha’i book distributors, such as Bahaibooks.com.au in Australia.
 You can also find it here on Amazon: Penned by A. Q. Faizi

 Leave a Reply